 1. Respond To All Reviews

-Studies have shown that 92 percent of customers will read online reviews when researching local businesses online.
+Studies have shown that 93 percent of customers will read reviews when researching businesses online.

-Engaging with both satisfied and disgruntled customers by responding to each review either on your own site, blogs, or through third party sites like Yelp and Facebook shows clients that your company is looking out for them and that you are interested in their experience with your service even after they are gone.
+Engaging with both satisfied and disgruntled customers by responding to every review either on your own site, blogs, or through third party sites, like Yelp and Facebook, shows clients that your company is looking out for them and that you are interested in their experience with your service even after they are gone.
 Customers want to know your business will have their backs.